openshift-labs/learn-katacoda/intro-openshift/deploying-python/07-triggering-a-new-build.md

 ``echo 'BLOG_BANNER_COLOR=blue' >> .s2i/environment``{{execute}}

-This command will update an environment variable setting file used by the S2I to determine what environment variables are baked into the application image created.
+This command will update an environment variable setting file used by S2I to determine what environment variables are baked into the application image created.

 Start a new build by running the command: